 Candidates must take physical and written screening tests, which are standardized, using data from Pennsylvania’s Municipal Police Officers’ Education & Training Commission.
 All applicants receive a packet with information about what they can expect on the test.

-On test day, candidates complete the physical first, which consists of sit-ups, push-ups and running, which are ranked on a graduated scale based on age and gender.
+On test day, candidates complete the physical first, which consists of sit-ups, bench press and running, which are ranked on a graduated scale based on age and gender.
 Those who pass it have a short break and then go on to the written test, produced by Stanard and Associates.
 Although the questions are about police topics, no police experience is required; instead the test evaluates skills such as reading comprehension, intelligence, grammar and writing.
 An 80 percent score is considered passing.
 The test has local proctors, but the answers are sent to Stanard for scoring.
 All questions are developed in accordance with the Americans With Disabilities Act and the Equal Employment Opportunity Commission to avoid any chance of test bias.

 The top 25 scorers automatically receive an interview, otherwise known as the “oral exam,” where a panel of three (a top-ranking officer from our department, a police supervisor from another jurisdiction and a member of the community with hiring and management experience) talks with each of the candidates.
 Panelists tally their individual scores (80 percent is passing) and those scores are averaged with the scores of the other judges.
 That “oral exam” and written test are weighted equally; each is worth 50 percent of the overall score.
 Military veterans who do not have “other than an honorable discharge” get 10 bonus points.